Do I Need to Have a DPE to Sell a Home or Property in France?

 Since April 2023, when selling property in France, specifically in the case of an individual house or a building consisting of several dwellings classified F or G by the DPE and owned by the same individual, it is mandatory to provide the future buyer with an energy audit.

-What is the DPE Diagnostic Report used for?
+What is the DPE Diagnostic Report for?

 The homeowner must initiate the DPE to evaluate the property’s energy efficiency and greenhouse gas emissions.
 While there is no standard fee for a DPE report, and costs can fluctuate, homeowners typically invest approximately 120-150 euros.
 Homeowners should consider Professional Indemnity Insurance to safeguard against potential liabilities arising from energy assessments.